qiyangduan/standard-models-1/telco/churn_prediction_by_r.md

 ```r
 churn_model <- train(X_churn_flag~., method="ranger",data=train_data)
 ```
 All the rest of code remains exactly same, thanks to Caret package.
+You can simplly run program ()
 # Add the